The Electrical Engineering Major 2013-14

 Students are expected to have the mathematical background to be able to register for Math 19A, Calculus for Science, Engineering, and Mathematics, during their first quarter in order to be able to register for Physics 5A, Introduction to Physics I, during their first year.
 Those students who do not have this preparation from high school are encouraged to take a pre-calculus course during the summer before entrance into UCSC.

 The BSOE strongly encourages applications from transfer students.
 Due to the prerequisite structure for upper-division courses, it is necessary for prospective transfer students to have completed as many of the lower-division requirements for the respective majors as possible to complete the degree within a reasonable time.
 Students must plan carefully because many courses must be taken sequentially.
-Applicants are encouraged to take and excel in as many courses that are equivalent to the department’s foundation courses as possible.
+Applicants are encouraged to take and excel in as many courses as possible that are equivalent to the department’s foundation courses.
 UC Santa Cruz foundation courses in electrical engineering are:

 - Mathematics 19A-B, Calculus for Science, Engineering, and Mathematics (two quarters)